 Drift dives can be done as shore dives provided we have exit points along the way.
 The one thing to take into consideration is that we won’t be able to exit the same place we entered.
 So somehow we need to get back to our transport.

-A way to handle this is to have someone ashore who can pick up divers as they exit along the dive route.
+A way to handle this is to have someone ashore who can pick up divers as they emerge along the dive route.

 What do you need to do on a drift dive?

-If you choose the latter, you do the dive as usual and send up the DSMB when you’re ready to start your safety stop.
+If you choose the latter, you dive as usual and send up the DSMB when you’re ready to start your safety stop.

 The boat that follows you will then place itself close to where the DSMB is, and be ready to pick you up.
 If you go for a permanent buoy, the boat will stay in sight of it until you surface, then come and pick you up.